 “The structure of the questions was appealing to me, but things broke apart in the end.
 I couldn’t get away from the idea that we were so dissimilar.
 I enjoyed conversing and having a script allowed me to unwind without having to engage in any unnecessary heavy-handed flirting small talk.
 But, at the same time, wasn’t the fact that I didn’t have to flirt a red flag?
 The same sexless reason I had loved answering the questions also highlighted the reality that I didn’t have a lot of physical chemistry in my system.
 The hardest part was when [the person with whom I did this] claimed he didn’t want to do the questions with anyone else.”
 Via Cosmopolitan —Carina Hsieh

-What is the 36 question game?
+What Is the 36 Question Game?

 - What is one thing that I do that makes you feel truly loved?